Mark Collett: BNP leadership bid

 Humberside Police did not bring charges against Collett over the allegations of threats to kill, formally dismissing them later in 2010.

 Involvement in EU referendum campaign, 2016

 During the 2016 EU referendum campaign, Collett was seen campaigning for Vote Leave and was featured in news articles by daily newspapers, alongside his neo-Nazi partner Eva Van Housen.
 BBC News later reported that Vote Leave demanded Collett and Van Housen stop using their Brexit campaign materials.

 Patriotic Alternative

 In 2019, Collett formed a group called Patriotic Alternative, of which he is currently the leader.
 The Times revealed in October 2021 that Collett attended combat training with former members of the now-proscribed Neo-Nazi organisation National Action.

+Calls to infiltrate Reform UK

+In 2025, Collett called for supporters to "infiltrate" Reform UK following its recent success to push their own "pro-white" and anti-immigration agenda.
+Collett endorsed Reform in the 2024 general election.

+Banned from Sweden

+In July 2025, the government of Sweden decided to ban Collett from entering the country, and he was deported upon arriving at Stockholm Arlanda Airport.

 Political views

 According to the Anti-Defamation League, Collett is a white supremacist with close ties to other white supremacists.

+Collett has expressed admiration for Russian president Vladimir Putin, believing him to be a bulwark against Western "feminism, the LGBT agenda, attacks on the traditional family and of course, anti-white rhetoric".
+He defended the Russian invasion of Ukraine and blamed it on NATO.